 Choosing a school

 Consider carefully the school choices and the order of school choices when you are choosing an opportunity class.
-You can change choices up to 4 August for entry in 2018.
-Changes of choice cannot normally be made after outcomes are released.
+You can change choices by logging in to your application and make changes up until Sunday 6 August 2023.

 You cannot change your school choices after Sunday 6 August 2023 unless something unexpected and outside your control changes and you have documentary evidence.
 Any request for a change of school choices must be approved by the principal of the school with an opportunity class and/or the Unit Leader.